 The Adult Basic Education Class provided instruction for students who demonstrated a wide range of skill levels.
 Each student at the time of registration completed assessments approved by the Maryland State Department of Labor, Licensing, and Regulation and teacher-designed inventories to enable the instructor to plan not only teacher-directed whole class lessons but also individualized lessons corresponding to the skill levels of each student in the areas of reading, writing, and math.
 Student progress was monitored through periodic administration of pre- and post-tests.
-In addition to traditional classroom instruction, twice weekly a computer technology specialist assisted as students used computer software programs designed to help students reinforce academic skills.
-Also, students learned basic computer literacy while using these computers.
+In addition to traditional classroom instruction, students also have access to I-pathways, an online curriculum resource.

-For this reporting period, six (6) sessions were made available to inmates.
-In sessions one through four, classes met five partial days each week for six-week sessions, offering 70 hours of instruction each session.
-In sessions five and six, classes met four partial days each week for six-week sessions, offering 69 hours of instruction each session.
-The yearly total was 418 hours.
+For this reporting period, three (3) sessions were made available to inmates.
+In sessions one, students met for 70 hours.
+After the first session students met for 60 hours.
+The yearly total was 190 hours.

-A total of 74 students were served in the Adult Basic Education Program: 68 men and 6 women.
+A total of 24 students were served in the Adult Basic Education Program: 13 men and 11 women.
 If a student remained in the facility after completing one session, he or she was permitted to continue and was enrolled in the next session, providing the student was making reasonable progress toward his or her educational goals.
-Of the 74 students served, 13 attended more than one session.
+Of the 24 students served, 12 attended more than one session.

 Inmates qualifying to take the GED Test were transported to the Ordinance Road Correctional Center in Anne Arundel County for test administration.
-Adult Basic Education students wishing to take the GED Test were required to demonstrate readiness by passing the Model GED Test administered by the classroom instructor.
-Two (2) HCDC students took the GED Test in 2014.
-Of these two, one student successfully earned a high school diploma.
+Three (3)HCDC students took the GED Test in the time period.
+One student passed three of the four tests and one student passed two of the four tests.